 Many small business owners tend to operate instinctively.
 And while a spontaneous ad on the radio brings new customers, it has to be done in a way that won’t make you bankrupt.
 That’s why you should closely monitor your company’s daily, weekly and monthly numbers.

 Don’t do bookkeeping on your own unless you are a professional.
-Hiring an accountant will save you a lot of time.
+Outsourcing your accounting services will save you a lot of time.
 But remember not to lose the grip on your finances.
 Only this way you will know which business ideas are efficient and which are out of your reach.
 So don’t sulk and get to this small business income tax guide!

 SWOT stands for Strengths, Weaknesses, Opportunities, and Threats to an organization.
 This analysis is a technique for assessing those aspects of your business.